 In a way, it is.

 In the Philippines, the world’s largest producer of coconut oil, over 60% of coconut farmers live in extreme poverty.
-The coconut farmers responsible for the coconut oil on your shelf, or in your favorite coconut products are trapped in a vicious cycle of industrial agriculture, at the terminal end of a production system for one of the world’s most popular products.
+The coconut farmers are responsible for the coconut oil on your shelf, or your favorite coconut products are trapped in a vicious cycle of industrial agriculture at the terminal end of a production system for one of the world’s most popular products.

-Many additional issues plague the industry; old trees result in declining yields, powerful typhoons destroy crops, and lack of incentive or financial compensation for planting new trees, further threaten their way of life.[/vc_column_text][vc_column_text][videogallery id=”kinabuhi”][/vc_column_text][vc_column_text][videogallery id=”rolly”][/vc_column_text][vc_column_text]Farmers in the Philippines have already begun leaving the industry.
-They simply cannot survive within the circumstances; often unable to feed their families, rebuild houses after typhoon destruction, or put together enough money to send their children to school.
+Farmers in the Philippines have already begun leaving the industry.
+This is because they cannot survive under the circumstances and often cannot feed their families, rebuild houses after typhoon destruction, or put together enough money to send their children to school.

 Children leaving for large cities like Manila in search of opportunities is crushing to families and rural communities but is often the only hope.
 But “urban drift” is hazardous, resulting in exploitation by gangs, drug dealers, and the sex slavery trade more often than not.